sbholvan-blk/MumbaiTechies/README.md

 # MumbaiTechies
-Sharing common resources for Mumbai Techies
+For sharing common resources with Mumbai Techies